v6d-io/v6d/k8s/cmd/README.md

 ### Synopsis

 Inject the vineyard sidecar container into a workload.
-You can get the injected workload yaml and some etcd yaml from the output.
+You can input a workload yaml or a workload json and then get the injected workload yaml and some etcd yaml from the output.

 ```
 vineyardctl inject [flags]